evhub/coconut/HELP.md

 ```
 where `<name>` and `<body>` are the same as the equivalent `class` definition, but `<attributes>` are the different attributes of the data type, in order that the constructor should take them as arguments.
 In this case, `vector2` is a data type of two attributes, `x` and `y`, with one defined method, `__abs__`, that computes the magnitude.
 As the test cases show, we can then create, print, but _not modify_ instances of `vector2`.

-One other thing to call attention to here is the use of `fmap`. `fmap` is a Coconut built-in that allows you to map functions over algebraic data types.
+One other thing to call attention to here is the use of the [Coconut built-in `fmap`](DOCS.html#fmap). `fmap` allows you to map functions over algebraic data types.
 In fact, Coconut's `data` types support iteration, so the standard `map` works on them, but it doesn't return another object of the same data type.
 Thus, `fmap` is simply `map` plus a call to the object's constructor.

 ### n-Vector Constructor